-Beyond the screen: understanding the territory through contemporary art and cinema is a project aimed at teachers and students of the I.C.
+Beyond the screen: understanding the territory through contemporary art and cinema is a project curated by Alessandra Fredianelli and Valeria Mancinelli aimed at teachers and students of the I.C.
 Statale Pirandello in the Isolotto district of Florence.
-The project enhances critical knowledge of audiovisuals, broadening the educational offer, and provides skills in writing, producing and editing a short film through workshop methodologies and innovative content.

-The project includes several actions aimed at teachers and students: Too see in order to teach, a training course on cinema for teachers; Children film their game, a workshop for pupils in classes IV and V of the primary school; Imaginary guide to Isolotto, a workshop for pupils in classes III of the secondary school.
+The project included several actions aimed at teachers and students: Too see in order to teach, a training course on cinema for teachers; Children film their game, a workshop for pupils in classes IV and V of the primary school; Imaginary guide to Isolotto, a workshop for pupils in classes III of the secondary school.

 The project is realised within the framework of the Piano Nazionale Cinema e Immagini per la Scuola promoted by MiC e MI.